OO0oo0oOOooo/gpu-terrain-grass/README.md

 #
 * Heightmap controls scale and color
-* set color gradients for the grass in the main material *
+* change grass gradients in the main material